Trust but Verify – Measuring Value with Agile

 There are excellent frameworks within the agile toolbox, all of which follow the Agile Manifesto, and the 12 principles of agile development.
 Nexient teams have found success with 3 of these frameworks in particular, though all are valid in their own right.
 Our teams mostly utilize Kanban and Scrum, and then occasionally XP too at different points in the solution process, depending on which is best suited toward the solve.
 It’s also helpful to see these frameworks resting on a spectrum regarding number of practices one must follow.
 On one end is more prescriptive methods which have more practices, while moving toward the opposite end are more adaptive solutions which have fewer practices to follow.

 Let’s look at the difference between Scrum and Kanban.
 We like to say Kanban and Scrum have similar DNA in that both align with the 12 principles of agile development set forth in the agile manifesto; both encourage collaboration, accountability, transparency, and self-directed teams; both use similar team sizes; both are time boxed; both value continuous improvement; their workflows are visible and transparent, and both strive to toward process optimization.
 Still, as every craftsperson knows well, there is always an optimal tool for a specific job, one with attributes fit for specificity.
 In other words, the right tool for the job.

 Does this at all sound familiar?
 Your team is using an agile approach to software development, specifically Scrum as you’ve always done.
 You’ve planned it out to the best of your ability.
 However, the middle of your sprints are consistently hit with ‘surprises’ which necessitate replanning and constantly change the sprint goal.
-This ‘problem’ is a clear invitation to switch from agile software development from Scrum to the ‘flow perspective’ of Kanban.
+This ‘problem’ is a clear invitation to switch from agile software development with Scrum to the ‘flow perspective’ of Kanban.
 Just as there is always an optimal tool for the job, within the agile process, there is inevitably a ‘sweet spot’ where one approach excels.